-UNM is a Creative Campus, so Main Campus students (including HSC) already have access to Creative Cloud.
-In response to the COVID-19 crisis, Adobe is temporarily extending access to all users in the UNM Organization through July 6, 2020.
-This includes all Branch users.
-Please visit our Creative Campus website for more information on how to login.
+UNM is a Creative Campus, so Albuquerque, Gallup, Los Alamos, and Taos Campus students (including HSC) have access to Creative Cloud.
+Please visit our Creative Campus website for more information on how to gain access and login.

 - Follow this link to MathWorks for sign-in.
 (Note: Only current faculty, staff and students are eligible to use MatLab.)